 So what’s the deal?
 We should provide something different.
 Something more valuable and compelling.

 There’s an article I once read.
 I guess it was Neil Patel’s blog.
 He picked the following criteria for quality content:

 It can be tricky to create content meeting all three criteria, couldn’t be?

 We were in the same position here at Mangools, and we still are at some moments.
 It’s natural.
 The biggest issue these days is probably the uniqueness of content.
 Google search results are full of countless tricks & tips on how to do effective content marketing.
-We live in the internet age.

 But then, we realized how to cope with it.
 We found the way.